sindresorhus/p-queue/readme.md

 queue.setPriority('🦀', 2);
 ```
-In above case, promise function with '🦀' executes second.
+In this case, the promise function with id: '🦀' runs second.

-We can also delay a promise function.
+You can also deprioritize a promise function to delay its execution:

 ```js
 import PQueue from 'p-queue';